Aortic rupture: Diagnosis

 Diagnosis of a ruptured abdominal aortic aneurysm (rAAA) is challenging, with a wrong diagnosis occurring in between 32 and 42 % of cases.
 Such errors further increase the mortality risk due to incorrect first response and treatment.
 In cases of misdiagnosis, aortic rupture is often mistaken for ureteric colic and myocardial infarction (MI).

 Differential diagnosis

 The primary differential diagnoses include cardiogenic shock, pleural effusion, pulmonary embolism, myocarditis, myocardial infarction, but may also encompass acute gastritis, appendicitis, diverticulitis, gallstones, peptic ulcer disease and urinary tract infection as well.

+Prevention

+This involves 2 main strategies: managing lifestyle risks (to prevent an aneurysm from forming or growing), and medical screening to catch potential issues before they become emergent.